addisonElliott/SCIC/README.md

 # Simulating with Icarus Verilog

+Performing a simulation with Icarus Verilog is great because it is an easy-to-install tool that provides cross-platform support.
+This is good to use when debugging and developing your Verilog project without access to the Cadence toolset.

 **Note:** If this is your first time installing [Icarus Verilog](http://iverilog.icarus.com/), then you will need to make sure that the binary path is in your PATH variable.
 This will allow you to run the commands *iverilog*, *vvp* and *gtkwave* in your repository path.
 During installation, you will want to check the option to install gtkwave as well.
 Icarus Verilog must **not** be installed in a path with spaces or else the commands will fail.
 The following two paths must be added to your PATH variable:
 * \<IVERILOG PATH>/bin (e.g. C:/iverilog/bin)
 * \<IVERILOG PATH>/gtkwave/bin (e.g. C:/iverilog/gtkwave/bin)